uspki/policies/certificate-policy.md

 For purposes of clarification, a Precertificate, as described in RFC 6962 - Certificate Transparency, shall not be considered to be a "certificate" subject to the requirements of RFC 5280 - Internet X.509 Public Key Infrastructure Certificate and Certificate Revocation List (CRL) Profile under this Certificate Policy and the CA/Browser Forum Baseline Requirements.

 ### 7.1.3 Algorithm object identifiers
-CAs SHALL NOT issue Subscriber Certificates utilizing the SHA-1 hash algorithm.
+CAs shall not issue Subscriber Certificates utilizing the SHA-1 hash algorithm.

 ### 7.1.4 Name forms

 #### 7.1.4.1 Issuing CA Certificate Subject
-The content of the Certificate Issuer Distinguished Name field SHALL match the Subject Distinguished Name of the Issuing CA to support Name chaining as specified in RFC 5280, section 4.1.2.4.
+The content of the Certificate Issuer Distinguished Name field shall match the Subject Distinguished Name of the Issuing CA to support Name chaining as specified in RFC 5280, section 4.1.2.4.

-CA Subject Distinguished Name SHALL conform to PrintableString string type in ASN.1 notation.
+CA Subject Distinguished Name shall conform to PrintableString string type in ASN.1 notation.

 #### 7.1.4.2 Subject Information for Standard Server Authentication certificates
 By issuing the Certificate, the CA represents that it followed the procedure set forth in this Certificate Policy and the CA Certification Practice Statement to verify that, as of the Certificate's issuance date, all of the Subject Information was accurate.

-CAs SHALL NOT include IP Address in a Subject attribute.
+CAs shall not include IP Address in a Subject attribute.
-CAs SHALL NOT include a Domain Name in a Subject attribute except as specified in Section 3.2.2.4.
+CAs shall not include a Domain Name in a Subject attribute except as specified in Section 3.2.2.4.

 #### 7.1.4.2.1 Subject Alternative Name Extension
 **Certificate Field:** extensions:subjectAltName
 **Required/Optional/Prohibited:** Required
-**Contents:** This extension MUST contain at least one entry.
-Each entry MUST be a dNSName containing the Fully-Qualified Domain Name of a server.
-The CA MUST confirm that the Applicant controls the Fully-Qualified Domain Name or has been granted the right to use it by the Domain Name Registrant, as appropriate.
-This extension SHALL NOT include IP Address.
-This exentsion SHALL NOT include any Internal Name values.
+**Contents:** This extension shall contain at least one entry.
+Each entry shall be a dNSName containing the Fully-Qualified Domain Name of a server.
+The CA shall confirm that the Applicant controls the Fully-Qualified Domain Name or has been granted the right to use it by the Domain Name Registrant, as appropriate.
+This extension shall not include IP Address.
+This exentsion shall not include any Internal Name values.

 Wildcard FQDNs are permitted.

 #### 7.1.4.2.2.
 Subject Distinguished Name Fields
 a. **Certificate Field:** subject:commonName (OID 2.5.4.3)
 **Required/Optional/Prohibited:** Required
-**Contents:** This field SHALL contain a Fully-Qualified Domain Name that is one of the values contained in the Certificate's subjectAltName extension (see Section 7.1.4.2.1).
+**Contents:** This field shall contain a Fully-Qualified Domain Name that is one of the values contained in the Certificate's subjectAltName extension (see Section 7.1.4.2.1).

 b. **Certificate Field:** subject:organizationName (OID 2.5.4.10)
 **Required/Optional/Prohibited:** Optional
-**Contents:** If present, the subject:organizationName field SHALL contain U.S. Government (o=U.S. Government).
+**Contents:** If present, the subject:organizationName field shall contain U.S. Government (o=U.S. Government).

 c. **Certificate Field:** subject:givenName (2.5.4.42) and subject:surname (2.5.4.4)
 **Required/Optional/Prohibited:** Prohibited